nazrulworld/fhir.resources/README.rst

 FHIR® Version Info
 ------------------

-FHIR® (Release R4, version 4.0.1) is available as default.
+FHIR® (Release R4B, version 4.3.0) is available as default.
 Also previous versions are available as Python sub-package (each release name string becomes sub-package name, i.e ``STU3`` ).
+From ``fhir.resources`` version 6.5.0; FHIR R4 is overlapped by R4B.

 **Available Previous Versions**: